qBraid/qbraid-qir/README.md

   [CONTRIBUTING.md](CONTRIBUTING.md)
 - For feature requests and bug reports:
   [Submit an issue](https://github.com/qBraid/qbraid-qir/issues)
-- For discussions, and specific questions about the qBraid-SDK, qBraid-QIR, or other topics, [join our discord community](https://discord.gg/TPBU2sa8Et)
+- For discussions, and specific questions about qBraid-QIR, or other topics, [join our discord community](https://discord.gg/TPBU2sa8Et)
 - For questions that are more suited for a forum, post to [QCSE](https://quantumcomputing.stackexchange.com/)